-Romi Cumes MA, CMT is a leading professional in: bodywork (massage therapy and other modalities), yoga Instruction, intuitive healing, and somatic and relational counseling.
+Romi Cumes MA, LMFT, CMT is a leading professional in: bodywork (massage therapy and other modalities), yoga Instruction, intuitive healing, and somatic and relational psychotherapy.
 Her private practice is located in Santa Barbara, California.
-Romi created Transformative Healing Arts in 2005 has been committed to consciousness-based studies for over twenty years.
+Romi created Transformative Healing Arts in 2005 has been committed to mindfulness-based studies for over twenty years.
 She integrates clinical knowledge with intuition to initiate greater transformation and healing.

-Romi’s bodywork, yoga, and healing approach is deeply rooted in somatic and relational psychology, physiology, nature awareness, and intuitive guidance.
+Romi’s approach is deeply rooted in somatic and relational psychology, physiology, nature awareness, and intuitive guidance.
 She is dedicated to healing and supports people to explore the profound relationship between somatic (body centered) awareness, emotion, and spiritual well-being.
 Her style is empathetic, nurturing and direct, and she facilitates clients to work with physical and emotional blockages in a way they can understand.

 I have explored spiritual practices since childhood and movement has been one of the most profound sources of soul-nourishment in my life.
 I believe there are endless pathways to self-discovery, including both dynamic and subtle embodiment practices.
 I glean insight from various spiritual traditions and feel most aligned with myself and Spirit when immersed in nature.